alissatroiano/team-6/README.md

 * Copyright for Zanele Muholi's ID Crisis is owned by Zanele Muholi.

 ### Code

-* Credit and articles etc that we have copied code from
+* Credit and articles etc that we have copied & updated code from:
+  * [Electrillo]() team page was used to help with the styling of the team page.
+  * [Smitten]() team page was used to help with the styling of the team page.
+  * This [Codepen](https://codepen.io/bartveneman/pen/PQMzxp) was used to create the layout for the gallery pieces.
+  *

 ### Content